Botox Poisoning: Start Here

 Botulism of any kind (foodborne, wound, iatrogenic, etc.) is a debilitating and harrowing disease.
 It is essentially severe nervous system disruption, and it renders most of its victims incapable of participating in life as they know it for extended periods of time.
 Many of us who end up with the disease after Botox injections were NEVER appropriately warned about the risks of developing this disease.
 There is extremely limited information on this illness, as well as things that can possibly help improve outcomes for patients.

-The most important thing to know is that many hundreds of thousands of people have been harmed by Botox and have survived.
-Life may look a bit different, as we may have to avoid certain triggering medications, foods, activites, etc., especially in the first few years post-poisoning, but there is hope for all of us.
+The most important thing to know is that many thousands of people have been harmed by Botox and have survived.
+Life may look a bit different, as we may have to avoid certain triggering medications, foods, activities, etc., especially in the first few years post-poisoning, but there is hope for all of us.

 Please do not hesitate to reach out if you have any questions about or suggestions for this document: metoxpretty@gmail.com